xdmnl/api-documentation/source/includes/_endpoints.md

 ```
 Sends a new message from a channel.
 It will create a new conversation.

-If you want to send a new message with attached files, please check [how to send attachments](#send-attachments).
+If you want to send a new message with attached files, please check [how to send multipart request](#send-multipart-request).